 Given limited time in Iceland, I think a day in Reykjavik is enough.
 It’s a unique city with a bustling social scene.
 We enjoyed walking around and exploring the highlights that TrueNorth outlined for us (including a fantastic buggy adventure that I’ll write about soon), but I don’t think the highlights here should supersede the other stops on this list if you run out time.
 We spent our last hours in Iceland at the Blue Lagoon and loved this as a final relaxing last hurrah in the land of fire and ice.

 Although I’ve outlined our Iceland trip highlights in this article, there are so many components to effective travel in this small country that using a qualified travel advisor is a must!
 Iceland is still navigating how to deal with its popularity, and to that end, booking an itinerary is not straightforward.
 Our team will work with you to outline what you want to experience and then work with one of our partners to craft the perfect itinerary for your budget and the ages of your children.
+Or for an easy book-and-go option, check out our exclusive packaged Iceland trips — the best of both worlds!
 Request more information on the CB!
 Family Vacation Advisors homepage.

 Editor’s Note: Amie received media pricing on some components of the tour.
 As always, our thoughts and opinions are our own.
 Photos by Amie O’Shaughnessy except where noted.